-They will work with Gillian Putterill and the Hamish Adourian, Governor Data Protection lead to ensure that this policy remains contemporaneous and appropriate.
+They will work with Gillian Putterill and the Lead Governor for Data Protection, Hamish Adourian, to ensure that this policy remains contemporaneous and appropriate.

 This policy will be reviewed yearly, and changes recommended when appropriate.
 The Governors will be asked to sign off the policy review and any necessary changes.